DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 ## Overview
 Generative models model the data-generating process.
 Suppose we have data $\{\mathbf x_1, \dots, \mathbf x_N\}$, $\mathbf x_i \sim q(\mathbf x)$, we want to minimize some divergence between the empirical distribution and our model $p_\theta(\mathbf x)$.
 Recent popular examples of such models are [Generative Adversarial Networks (GANs)](), [Normalizing Flows]() and [[Variational Autoencoder|Variational Autoencoders]].
 The latter is an example of a [[Latent Variable Model]], where a data-point is encoded into a latent variable $\mathbf z$ that usually should approximately follow a Gaussian distribution.
 If this criterion is met, we can sample from the Gaussian and generate new data.

 Diffusion models have recently gained popularity by obtaining exceptional high-quality image synthesis (and data likelihoods) while being easy to train.
-They, too, are latent variable models, but instead of encoding directly the data to a Gaussian random variable, the data is slowly *diffused* into one by adding many small noise variables.
+They, too, are latent variable models, but instead of encoding the data directly to a Gaussian random variable, the data is slowly *diffused* into one by adding many small noise variables.
 See the following figure (taken from [Jonathan Ho's post](https://hojonathanho.github.io/diffusion/)).

 ![Figure 1](/assets/img/pgm_diagram_xarrow.png)

-In this post, we detail how the models are formally developed and provide [a simple implementation](https://github.com/DavidRuhe/simple-variational-diffusion-models).
+This post details how the models are formally developed and provide [a simple implementation](https://github.com/DavidRuhe/simple-variational-diffusion-models).
 Specifically, we follow the Kingma et al., 2019 paper titled [Variational Diffusion Models](https://arxiv.org/abs/2107.00630).

 ## Model Development
-In a sense, a diffusion model can be seen as many [[Variational Autoencoder|Variational Autoencoders]] stacked on top of eachother, and the encoders are fixed as Gaussians.
+In a sense, a diffusion model can be seen as many [[Variational Autoencoder|Variational Autoencoders]] stacked on top of each other, and the encoders are fixed as Gaussians.
 In the continuous case, we assume *infinitely* many encoders.
 Every number from the interval $[0, 1]$ determines such an encoder as follows:
 $$q(\mathbf z_t \mid \mathbf x)=\mathcal{N}(\alpha_t \mathbf x, \sigma_t^2 \mathbf I),$$
-where $\alpha_t$ and $\sigma_t$ make the (signal to) noise schedule, and are determined completely by $t \in [0, 1]$. $\mathbf x$ is the datum and $\mathbf z_t$ the encoded variable.
+where $\alpha_t$ and $\sigma_t$ make the (signal to) noise schedule, and are determined completely by $t \in [0, 1]$. $\mathbf x$ is the datum, and $\mathbf z_t$ is the encoded variable.
 We also assume that the *signal-to-noise ratio* $\alpha_t^2 / \sigma_t^2$ decreases monotonically with $t$.
 As such, the encoding process can equivalently be seen as an additive Gaussian noise process.
 When $t$ is close to $0$ the image is hardly affected.
-When $t$ approaches $1$ we desire it to be close to a normal distribution from which we can easily sample.
+When $t$ approaches $1$ we desire it to be close to a normal distribution we can easily sample.
-The process can be modelled with a Markov chain of (very) many additive Gaussian noise transitions.
+The process can be modeled with a Markov chain of (very) many additive Gaussian noise transitions.

 $$\mathbf x \rightarrow \dots \rightarrow \mathbf z_s \rightarrow \dots \rightarrow \mathbf z_{t-1} \rightarrow \mathbf z_t \rightarrow z_{t+1} \rightarrow \dots \rightarrow \mathbf z_T$$